yongjintan/kopi-translate-sg-style/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-**Translation Enhancement**
+**Kopi Culture Enhancement**
-- What language pair would this feature support?
+- What new drink variation or feature would this add?
-- How would this improve Singapore-style translations?
+- How would this improve learning Singapore kopi culture?
-- Any specific Singlish or local context considerations?
+- Any specific kopitiam context considerations?
+- Would this help tourists or locals better understand coffee ordering?

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.